-The allocation we focus on has been the subject of much study in various guises, beginning with Jaynes (1978) and most recently, by Attar, Mariotti, and Salanié ((2020a), (2020b)).
+The allocation we focus on has been the subject of much study in various guises, beginning with Jaynes (1978) and most recently, by Attar et al. (2020a,b).
 Under certain conditions, this allocation has been shown to emerge as the equilibrium in non-competitive models without endogenous information.